DenisSlapelis/time-tracking-service/README.md

 - Listing of requests for approval: This endpoint can only be accessed by managers, controlled by the user's role.
 When requesting the list, the system will only return approvals that are from employees the user has permission to view.

-- Aprovação da Solicitação: When the manager approves the request, the system will move the record from `edit-requests` to the existing employee's `time-tracking-records` schema.
+- Request aproval: When the manager approves the request, the system will move the record from `edit-requests` to the existing employee's `time-tracking-records` schema.
 The record will remain in `edit-requests` to monitor approvals and the number of approvals being requested.

 ### Notification